 - 56.8 percent of new hires within the workforce were women. - 98 women hold C-Suite positions or positions on Boards of Directors.
 The MAPFRE S.A.
-Board of Directors includes five women among its members, representing 33.3 percent of its members as on December 31, 2020.
-Through the director selection policy, MAPFRE is committed to the Board being composed of at least 40 percent women from 2022 onward.
+Board of Directors includes women among its members, representing 33.3 percent of its members as on December 31, 2020.
+Through the director selection policy, MAPFRE is committed to the Board being composed of at least 40 percent women from 2022 onward. - 26.7 percent of employees in managerial job positions classed as Top Management are women, and 43.3 percent of employees in job positions classed as Junior Management are women.